-PASS-Key®II
+PASS-Key® II

-Your vehicle is equipped with the PASS-Key[®]II (Personalized Automotive Security System) theft deterrent system.
+Your vehicle is equipped with the PASS-Key II (Personalized Automotive Security System) theft-deterrent system.
+PASS-Key II is a passive theft-deterrent system.

-PASS-Key[®]II is a passive theft deterrent system.
-This means you don't have to do anything different to arm or disarm the system.

 It works when you insert or remove the key from the ignition.
 PASS-Key II uses a resistor pellet in the ignition key that matches a decoder in your vehicle.

-When the PASS-Key H system senses that someone is using the wrong key, it shuts down the vehicle's starter and fuel systems.
+When the PASS-Key II system senses that someone is using the wrong key, it shuts down the vehicle's starter and fuel systems.
 For about three minutes, the starter won't work and fuel won't go to the engine.
 If someone tries to start your vehicle again or uses another key during this time, the vehicle will not start.
 This discourages someone from randomly trying different keys with different resistor pellets in an attempt to make a match.